Sweeney photo

 Field & Specialties

-Transnational History, Indigenous Latin America, Legal History, Frontiers and Borderlands
+Transnational History, Indigenous Latin America, Citizenship and Migration, Frontiers and Borderlands, Mexico and Central America, Nineteenth century

 Education